Home > Tours > UK & Ireland Tours > Country Roads of Ireland (Small Group)

 Itinerary

 Accompanied by a Local Expert, become acquainted with Dublin's elegant squares during an orientation of the city.
 Discover Custom House, Christchurch Cathedral and St. Patrick's Cathedral.
-Enjoy entrance to the 9th century Book of Kells and a walk through the cobbled courtyards of Trinity College.
+Enjoy entrance to the 9th-century Book of Kells and a walk through the cobbled courtyards of Trinity College.
 (B)

-Travel to the ruined Blarney Castle.
+Travel to the ruined Blarney Castle and Gardens.
 Will you hang upside down from the ramparts to kiss the stone and ensure a lifetime of eloquence?
-Or enjoy a sensory walk in the extensive and varied estate gardens.
 Travel across the majestic Derrynasaggart Mountains to the lively town of Killarney.

-For your Farm-to-Table dining experience, enjoy some Irish home cooking in the kitchens of chef John Sheehan.
+For your Farm-to-Table dining experience, enjoy some Irish home cooking in the kitchen of chef John Sheehan.
 Join John and Freda, your hosts at the 19th Green Guesthouse, and savour the delicious flavours of fresh local cuisine on this MAKE TRAVEL MATTER® Experience.
 Gather together at a Farm-to-Table dinner, using responsibly sourced ingredients from the local community, and gain personal insight into classic Irish recipes that are loved throughout the world.
-(B/DW) Stay: Killarney Plaza Hotel and Spa.
+(B/D) Stay: Killarney Plaza Hotel and Spa

 Start your day with Insight Choice.
 Choose a memorable ride on a horse-drawn jaunting car with the local jarveys.
 Alternatively, join a gentle hike with a Local Expert along the lake shore and past the grounds of Ross Castle, admiring the incredible scenery of the National Park.
 While there aren't any mountains to climb, walkers should be fit, have good walking shoes or boots, sunscreen and rain gear.
-Explore around the magnificent Ring of Kerry.
-Here, mountains, valleys, lakes and sea blend into a landscape that is breathtaking beyond words.

-Journey past lush lakelands and around towering cliffs as you appreciate sweeping sea views.
-Continue through delightful villages like Sneem and cross the peat bogs of the Black Mountains to Moll's Gap to admire Queen Victoria's Ladies View.
 The rest of the afternoon is at leisure.
 Maybe take the opportunity to hire a bicycle and enjoy one of the many scenic trails around the lake or through the National Park.
 (B)

 Spend a day at leisure to relax and enjoy Galway.
 Perhaps join an Optional Experience to the Aran Islands?
 A genuine highlight of the Wild Atlantic Way.
 With their cliffs and spectacular coastal views, the islands are a true Irish experience.
 (B)